Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 Baylor Stats and Trends

-- Baylor has six wins against the spread in eight games this season.
+- In Baylor's eight games this year, it has six wins against the spread.

-- This season, the Bears have two against the spread wins in three games as a favorite of 6.5 points or more.

-- Baylor's games this year have gone over the total in five out of eight opportunities (62.5%).
+- Baylor's games this year have eclipsed the over/under five times in eight opportunities (62.5%).

-- Baylor is 4-0 against the spread and 4-0 overall this season when the team records more than 31.5 points.
+- When Baylor records more than 31.5 points, it is 4-0 against the spread and 4-0 overall.

-- Baylor is 4-0 against the spread and 4-0 overall when the team picks up more than 443.3 yards.
+- In games that Baylor piles up more than 443.3 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Bears have turned the ball over seven times this season, two fewer than the Horned Frogs have forced (9).

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.